the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 `If your on mac then you can also click the wrench icon in the top right and click "open adb folder" - then drag these commands into a terminal window`

+`For windows use them in CMD which can be found in your windows start tab (bottom left windows button) by searching `CMD` and running the CMD as admin by right clicking it and clicking Run as Administrator`

 Type
 `cd %appdata%\SideQuest\platform-tools\`
 Click enter Then